IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise_account.rst

     The enterprise account ID.

+  account_id (False, str, None)
+    The source account id of account to be imported

+  parent (True, str, None)
+    (Required for new resource) The CRN of the parent under which the account will be created.
+The parent can be an existing account group or the enterprise itself.

   name (False, str, None)
     The name of the account.
 This field must have 3 - 60 characters.

   enterprise_id (False, str, None)
     The enterprise ID that the account is a part of.

-  account_id (False, str, None)
-    The source account id of account to be imported

   id (False, str, None)